-Panel and Facilitators for Powerpoint Presentation: Representatives of the Kenya Episcopal Conference Catholic Justice and Peace Commission Office: Mrs. Beatrice Odera, Mr. Martin Omwange and Sister Mary Francis Wangare, LSSJ.
+Panel and Facilitators for the Powerpoint Presentation: Representatives of the Kenya Episcopal Conference Catholic Justice and Peace Commission Office: Mrs. Beatrice Odera, Mr. Martin Omwange and Sister Mary Francis Wangare, LSSJ.
 "Background of the Annual Kenya Lenten Campaigns."
 "Introduction to the Overall Theme of the 2017 Kenya Lenten Campaign and "Week 2 (Second Sunday of Lent - 12 March, 2017) on "Youth and Society:" "Use of the Important Resources: Catholic Justice and Peace Commission, The Leadership Handbook (Swahili is Maelekezo ya Uongozi), Nairobi: KEC Catholic Justice and Peace Commission, 2013.
 Catholic Justice and Peace Commission, Lent: Let Light Shine Out of Darkness...
 Kenya Lenten Campaign Training Manual for Small Christian Communities.
 Nairobi: KEC Catholic Justice and Peace Commission, 2012."

 Questions and discussion.
-Summary: A key factor in the history of the Kenya Lenten Campaign that started in 1988 was the emphasis on reflecting on social issues in Kenya (in addition the three normal priorities of Lent - prayer, fasting and almsgiving).
+Summary: A key factor in the history of the Kenya Lenten Campaign that started in 1988 was the emphasis on reflecting on social issues/justice and peace issues in Kenya (in addition the three normal priorities of Lent - prayer, fasting and almsgiving).

-Facilitating "Train the Trainers" (TOT) workshops in our parishes and SCCs.
+Facilitating "Train the Trainers" (TOT) workshops and "Train the Facilitators" (TOF) workshops in our parishes, SCCs and other institutions.
 Training SCC Leaders to use the inductive "See," "Judge" and "Act" methodology/process of the Kenya Lenten Campaign.
-Possible Question on the Exam.